NREL/HPC/docs/Documentation/Development/Debug_Tools/index.md

 Parallel debuggers typically come equipped with the same features available on serial debuggers (breakpoint setting, variable inspection, etc.).
 However, unlike serial debuggers, parallel debuggers provide valuable MPI task- and thread-specific information, too.
 We present some key parallel features here.

-Note that while we present features of ARM DDT below, we stress that the many parallel debugging tools function in similar ways and offer similar features.
+Note that while we present features of Linaro DDT (formerly ARM DDT) below, we stress that the many parallel debugging tools function in similar ways and offer similar features.

 ### Fail points